Can you remember the last time you felt this way? Think for a few moments and try to recall the experience.

 Keep only the things that help you advance your deeper purpose.

 #9 Where is the love?

 You need love as much as your heart needs a beat.

 Don’t ever forget your daily dose of love.
-It has the power to heal you from the inside out, like nothing else.
+It has the power to heal you from the inside out and you'll feel it like nothing else.
 Here is a small checklist to make sure you’re getting enough love each day:

 - Tell others how much they mean to you and why

-- Write down something you’re grateful about each day
+- Write down something you feel grateful about or love

 - Do a little self-care ritual every day

 The idea is to take in what your body really needs.
 More water and more nutrient-dense foods.